InseeFr/Pogues/doc/application/more-on-reducers.md

 //a handler for the `CREATE_CODE` action function createCode(codes, { id, label, value }) {
   return {
+    //start with a fresh copy of the state
     ...codes,
+    //add the new entry
     [id]: {
       id, label, value
     }